-- 1. Medical, skilled nursing, pharmacy, skilled therapy services, medical social services, or medical technician services of any kind, including, but not limited to, aseptic or sterile procedures, application of dressings, medications administration, injections, observation and assessment of health conditions, insertion, removal, or irrigation of catheters, tube or other enteral feedings, tracheostomy care, oxygen administration, ventilator care, drawing blood, and care and maintenance of any medical equipment; - 2.
-Services within the scopes of practice of licensed cosmetologists, manicurists, electrologists, or aestheticians, except for necessary assistance with personal hygiene and basic grooming. - 3.
-Services provided for a person other than the member, including but limited to a provider, family member, household resident, or neighbor. - 4.
-Companion, socialization, entertainment, or recreational services or activities of any kind (including, but not limited to, game playing, television watching, arts and crafts, hobbies, and other activities pursued for pleasure, relaxation, or fellowship). - 5.
-Habilitation services, including assistance in acquiring, retaining, or improving self-help, socialization, and/or adaptive skills; and - 6.
-Mental health counseling or services. - 7.
-Babysitting or respite services
+- Medical, skilled nursing, pharmacy, skilled therapy services, medical social services, or medical technician services of any kind, including, but not limited to, aseptic or sterile procedures, application of dressings, medications administration, injections, observation and assessment of health conditions, insertion, removal, or irrigation of catheters, tube or other enteral feedings, tracheostomy care, oxygen administration, ventilator care, drawing blood, application of a device that monitors blood sugars or administers medications, and care and maintenance of any medical equipment; - Services within the scopes of practice of licensed cosmetologists, manicurists, electrologists, or aestheticians, except for necessary assistance with personal hygiene and basic grooming. - Services provided for a person other than the member, including but limited to a provider, family member, household resident, or neighbor. - Companion, socialization, entertainment, or recreational services or activities of any kind (including, but not limited to, game playing, television watching, arts and crafts, hobbies, and other activities pursued for pleasure, relaxation, or fellowship). - Habilitation services, including assistance in acquiring, retaining, or improving self-help, socialization, and/or adaptive skills; and - Mental health counseling or services. - Babysitting, respite services, or after school services.